 Outdoorsy writer who loves to explore, learn and teach.

 My older sister is a birthmom, and my younger sister was adopted.
 My grandparents adopted three of their five kids; one of Mom’s cousins was adopted; one of my cousins and her husband adopted their two kids.
 My best friend and her husband recently adopted a young sibling group out of foster care.
 In my church and work communities alike, there are many families formed through adoption: kinship, domestic, international, foster, private.
 Some of the families look eerily similar in spite of not sharing DNA, while others are beautifully, brazenly conspicuous.
-My tribe is excited to embrace another child, and adoption is familiar to all of them.
+My crew is excited to embrace another child, and adoption is familiar to them.

 I believe our hearts are elastic, and can always stretch around "one more" no matter how many times "one more" comes into our lives.
 If you let me, I will wrap my heart around your child and love them wholly, unreservedly, with every fiber of my being.
 I will love you, too.
 I will appreciate you for who you are.
 I will honor and speak well of you, and will always want you to thrive.
-I will always want your child to know you.

 Thank you for considering me to parent your baby.
 I pray that you will have peace, clarity, and confidence in your decision, and that your hopes are fulfilled.
-Whatever choice you make out of pure love, is the right choice.